Personal Training Prices

 When can I start?

 NOW!
-Simply stop by the Campus Recreation office or call 817-257-PLAY to make your appointment (appointments must be set 48 hours in advance).
+Simply stop by the Campus Recreation and Wellness Promotion office or call 817-257-PLAY to make your appointment (appointments must be set 48 hours in advance).
 All new clients will need to complete paperwork which can be found by following this link: Client Welcome Packet.
 You may complete this paperwork before you visit the office to purchase sessions and schedule an appointment.

 All initial appointments must be done in person due to a health history questionnaire that must be filled out prior to the appointment.
 This information is private and will be used only to determine if a physician’s clearance is needed based upon ACSM guidelines.

 A fitness assessment is required for all first-time clients for a fee of $40, or you may use the first session of your package.
 This assessment includes blood pressure, body composition, muscular strength and endurance, flexibility, and cardiorespiratory testing.
 Current clients can purchase an additional or follow-up assessment for $35.